vasil-sarandev/Miscellaneous/README.md

 This project was done as a take-home task for an interview I was a part of.
 It was bootstrapped with CRA and uses TypeScript.
 The only external module used is react-modal.

+## View the project in the web

+You can see the project without installing anything at [https://kind-heisenberg-e003eb.netlify.app/](Netlify).
+Mobile responsiveness wasn't a requirement so I haven't really worked on it.
+Please use a desktop to access the website.

 ## First time running the project

 In the project directory, you can run: